Ways to stop your dog from barking excessively

 Dogs are sociable and clever creatures.
 They bark for a huge number of reasons as they try to communicate with their human families.
 But, sometimes, excessive barking can be stressful for all parties.

-If your dog barking all the time is causing problems for yourself, your neighbours and even other dogs, there are plenty of things you can try to curb the problem.
+If your dog barking all the time is causing problems for you, your neighbours and even other dogs, there are plenty of things you can try to curb the problem.
 Here are our top tips on how to stop your dog from barking:

 1. Work out why your dog is barking

 Firstly, you need to establish why your dog is barking so much.
 It’s important to observe and monitor your dog’s behaviour to help pinpoint what is triggering the barking.
 Is your dog barking at night?
 Are they barking at your neighbours or visitors?
 Or is your dog barking at nothing in particular but at certain times of the day or night?
 Once you have understood why your dog is barking so much, you will have a much better chance at solving the problem and even distinguishing what type of bark it is.
-For example, “alarm barking”, is where your dog is trying to tell you something (“there’s someone at the door mum”), whereas other barks may mean excitement, frustration, boredom or separation anxiety from being left alone.
+For example, “alarm barking”, is where your dog is trying to tell you something (“there’s someone at the door”), whereas other barks may mean excitement, frustration, boredom or separation anxiety from being left alone.
 You can find out how to tell if your dog is stressed here in our guide.

 2. Training your dog to stop barking